glassoboe/Spiri_Public/installation.rst

 Install on Windows
 ---------------------

 We have created a virtual image which contains Ubuntu 12.04 with ROS and Spiri’s simulator.
-You can run the virtual image using VMware player which is available free of cost.
+You can run the virtual image using `VMware Player <https://http://www.vmware.com/products/player>`_ which is available free of cost.

 - Download the virtual image `here <https://www.dropbox.com/s/r7ddbupv3j7mnox/Spiri.zip>`_.